Aug 212016

 Common hunting and craft tools.
 Gutenberg books.

-The pitting in these artifacts proves there was a high carbon content in the metal blades – a good thing.
+The pitting in these artifacts proves there was a high carbon content in the metal blades – which is a good thing.

 African-Iron-Implements-Wildmoz.com